ArianWatch/MegaScraperStopped/README.md

-Scraper Team
+😎Mega Scraper😎
 ============

-A Telegram Bot based on plugins As Created By DawshArian 🔥

-This Is A PowerFul Bot In Telegram 💪
+A Bot Is based In Telegram Servers ✌

-Developer ⤵

-Telegram.Me/Dawsh_Arian 💥
+Developer ☺ Telegram.Me/Dawsh_Arian

-Channel ⤵

-Telegram.Me/ScraperTeam